If you've never tried Rotor's Q Rings oval chainrings, you're missing one of cycling's best upgrades. Read on to find out why we love them so much...

-Rotor's Q-Rings first hit the market in 2006 and 10 years on, the Spanish brand's bestselling oval rings have garnered worldwide legions of fans across all riding disciplines – as well as Grand Tour victories, numerous world championships and Ironman titles.
-Here are six things that make the Q-Rings experience so special.
+Rotor’s Q Rings first hit the market in 2006 and more than 10 years on, the Spanish brand’s bestselling oval rings have garnered worldwide legions of fans across all riding disciplines – as well as Grand Tour victories, numerous world championships and Ironman titles.
+Here are six things that make the Q Rings experience so special.

 They help you climb